ralphjsmit/laravel-seo/README.md

         schema: SchemaCollection::make()
             ->add(fn (SEOData $SEOData) => [
                 // You could use the `$SEOData` to dynamically
-                // use any data about the current page.
+                // fetch any data about the current page.
                 '@context' => 'https://schema.org',
                 '@type' => 'FAQPage',
                 'mainEntity' => [